epub:type attribute can enhance the user experience in EPUB reading systems but

 does not improve the accessibility in assistive technologies.

 - Identify footnotes and endnotes using the

 epub:type are known to provide user enhancements at this time.

-The enabling of specialized behaviors, such as the opening of footnotes, is directly predicated on content being properly identified.
+The enabling of specialized behaviors, such as the opening of footnotes, requires that content be properly identified for reading systems.

 epub:type attribute can be attached to any element in the body of a document to add

-epub:type attribute only facilitates user agent behaviors.
-For more information
+epub:type attribute only facilitates user agent behaviors like pop-up notes.
+It was

 - EPUB 3 — The